sumitmangela/photoshop-art-timelapse/README.md

 interval configuration will be stored in .env file. if not created earlier please create using env-sample provided. please set interval time and type as needed. interval can be given either in mins or seconds.

-# photoshop art timelapse script
+# photoshop location configuration

-first install required dependencies using `npm i` \ set appropriate photoshop installation loaction in sync.sh file \
+set appropriate photoshop installation loaction in sync.sh file

+# running photoshop art timelapse script

-then use `npm run start` to run the script \
+first install required dependencies using `npm i` \ then use `npm run start` to run the script \
-Note that before running the script make sure that photoshop is running and the file is saved atleast once. please create a folder name `timelapse` where the file is saved this is the folder where timelapse interval files will be stored. the folder name can be configured in .env
+Note that before running the script make sure that photoshop is running and the file is saved atleast once. please create a folder name `timelapse` where the file is saved this is the folder where timelapse interval files will be stored. name of the folder can be changed in save_timelapse_interval.jsx

 # photoshop save warning